9 Early Symptoms of Alzheimer’s Disease You Should Know

 Difficulty planning or solving problems

-Another sign of Alzheimer’s disease and other dementia is difficulty planning or solving problems.
+Another symptom of Alzheimer’s disease is difficulty planning or solving problems.
 That can affect the ability to develop and follow a plan or work with numbers, such as:

 - Having trouble following a familiar recipe or cooking a meal, especially if it involves multiple steps or ingredients.